gajus/roarr/README.md

 ```

-Put it into words:
+To put it into words:

-1. First parameter can be either a string (message) or an object.
+* First parameter can be either a string (message) or an object.
   * If first parameter is an object (context), the second parameter must be a string (message).
-1. Arguments after the message parameter are used to enable [printf message formatting](https://en.wikipedia.org/wiki/Printf_format_string).
+* Arguments after the message parameter are used to enable [printf message formatting](https://en.wikipedia.org/wiki/Printf_format_string).
   * Printf arguments must be of a primitive type (`string | number | boolean | null`).
   * There can be up to 9 printf arguments (or 8 if the first parameter is the context object).

-Refer to the [Usage](#usage) documentation for common usage examples.
+Refer to the [Usage documentation](#usage) for common usage examples.

 ### `child`